TechSquareInc/intern-playbook/docs/source/applications/using-checkmk.md

 ---

 ## What is Checkmk?
 [Checkmk](https://docs.checkmk.com/latest/en/welcome.html) is an open-source (and enterprise) IT monitoring system that helps monitor servers, applications, network devices, containers, cloud infrastructure, and more.
-It is also known for auto-discovery of services, efficient monitoring engine, custome plugins and dashboards, and email/SMS/Slack alerts.
+It is also known for auto-discovery of services, efficient monitoring engine, custom plugins and dashboards, and email/SMS/Slack alerts.

 ### Installation
 1. Checkmk requires a number of software packages from your Linux distribution.
 To make sure all the necessary packages are installed, you'll need a correct configuration of the software sources.